Elbarbons/Data-enrichment-of-the-TEAM-method/README.md

 # Data enrichment of Binary Classification as an Effective Approach to Multi-Choice Question Answering
 ----
-The repository contains the implementation of the paper "Data enrichment of Binary Classification as an Effective Approach to Multi-Choice Question Answering".
+The repository contains the implementation and the multi-lingual enrichment based on the work proposed in the paper "Data enrichment of Binary Classification as an Effective Approach to Multi-Choice Question Answering".

 ## Overview